shreyanehra/Multi-armed-Bandit/README.md

 ## Overview

 The 10-armed bandit problem is a classic problem in reinforcement learning where an agent (or gambler) faces a series of 10 slot machines (bandits) with different payout probabilities.
 The agent's objective is to maximize the cumulative reward over a series of plays by balancing exploration (trying out different bandits) and exploitation (choosing the bandit with the highest expected payout).
+The python file exists in the `master` branch.

 ## Features